 Toogethr: The Smart Bell That Made Commuting Social Again

 Post-lockdown, we all returned to the office.
 And brought back the worst habit: solo car commutes.
-The average rush-hour car carries just 1.2 people while spewing emissions and clogging roads.

 But here's what really bugged me: we weren't just polluting the air.
 We were missing out on the social connections we'd craved during isolation.